renegadespork/learn-rust/README.md

 - 🪙 **coin-machine**: Explores enums, patterns, and match statements.
 - 📚 **collections**: Experimenting with collection types.
 - ⚠️ **error-handling**: Learning different error types and behaviors.
+- 💻 **cli-program**: Taking the things I've learned and building a small cli program that can edit text files.